mjpritchard/test-decap-help/content/docs/interactive-computing/dask-gateway.md

 options = gw.cluster_options()
 options.worker_cores = 2

-# Create a dask cluster, or, if one already exists, connect to it.
+# Create a Dask cluster, or, if one already exists, connect to it.
-# This stage creates the scheduler job in SLURM, so it may take some
+# This stage creates the scheduler job in Slurm, so it may take some
 # time while your job queues.
 clusters = gw.list_clusters()
 if not clusters: